 Disaster Analysis Results Heat • The risk of extreme heat is forecast to increase across all operations in the future due to global warming.
 Wildfires While the current risk of wildfires is concentrated in California and India, this risk is projected to rise across all geographies in the future, expanding the areas exposed to wildfire risks.
-Extreme wind speeds Among all sites, Korea(Ulsan) is exposed to the highest risk of extreme wind speeds.
-This risk is projected to decline in certain regions over time.
+Extreme wind speeds • Among all sites, Korea(Ulsan) is exposed to the highest risk of extreme wind speeds, This risk is projected to decline in certain regions over time.
 Floods • The flood risk in Germany and Vietnam is projected to remain consistently high, just as it is currently.
 Cold waves • The risk of cold waves is forecast to decrease across all operations in the future due to global warming.
 Droughts Across most operations, the risk of droughts is projected to remain unchanged or slightly decline over time.
 Precipitation While the risk of heavy rainfall is currently concentrated in Asia, this risk is projected to extend to broader regions in Brazil, Australia, the U.S.(Alabama) in the future.
 Hail/ Thunderstorms • The risk of hail/thunderstorms is projected to remain negligible across all operations,

-Analysis Results of Financial Impact by Region
+Analysis Results of Financial Impact by Region Overy Low Moderate Migh Very High

-Very Low

-Moderate

-High

-Very High Extent of financial impact of climate disasters Extreme Wind Wildfire Flood 2030 2040 2050 2030 2040 2050 2030 2040 2050 2030 2040 2050 SSP1-2.6
+Extent of financial impact of climate disasters

+Region Scenario Heat Extreme Wind Speed Wildfire Flood

+2030 2040 2050 2030 2040 2050 2030 2040 2050 2030 2040 2050

-Northeast Asia (Korea, China) SSP5-8.5 Southeast Asia SSP1-2.6 (3 countries including SSP5-8.5 Vietnam) SSP1-2,6 Oceania (Australia) SSP5-8.5 SSP1-2,6 Americas (3 countries including the U.S.) SSP1-8.5
+Northeast Asia SSP1-2,6

+(Korea, China) SSP5-8.5

+Southeast Asia (3 countries SSP1-2.6

+including Vietnam) SSP5-8.5

+Oceania SSP1-2,6

+(Australia) SSP5-8.5

+Americas (3 countries SSP1-2.6

+including the U.S.) SSP1-8.5

+Europe (5 countries SSP1-2.6

+including Germany) SSP5-8.5

-Analysis Results of Financial Impact by Type of
+Analysis Results of Financial Impact by Type of Business Site